Jfberube/Taxprep-Add-Ins/How to create a new add-in.md

 # Overview

-As each add-in have to be signed with iSolutions certificate, developers could use the Proxy add-in wrapper.
+As each add-in have to be signed with a code signing certificate, developers could use the Proxy add-in wrapper to create and test their own Add-in.

 ## Using proxy add-in to develop the new add-in